 CS 24.
 Introduction to Computing Systems.
-9 units (3-3-3); third term.
-Prerequisites: Familiarity with C equivalent to having taken the CS 11 C track.
+9 units (3-3-3); first term.
+Prerequisites: Familiarity with C equivalent to having taken the CS 11 C track or CS 3.
 Basic introduction to computer systems, including hardware-software interface, computer architecture, and operating systems.
-Course emphasizes computer system abstractions and the hardware and software techniques necessary to support them, including virtualization (e.g., memory, processing, communication), dynamic resource management, and common-case optimization, isolation, and naming.
-Instructors: Blank, Pinkston.
+Course emphasizes computer system abstractions and the hardware and software techniques necessary to support them, including virtualization (e.g., memory, processing, communication), dynamic resource management, and commoncase optimization, isolation, and naming.
+Instructor: Blank.

 CS 37.
 Algorithms in the Real World.
 9 units (2-6-1); first term.
 Prerequisites: CS 2, CS 24, Ma 6 or permission from instructor.
 This course introduces algorithms in the context of their usage in the real world.
 The course covers compression, advanced data structures, numerical algorithms, cryptography, computer algebra, and parallelism.
 The goal of the course is for students to see how to use theoretical algorithms in real-world contexts, focusing both on correctness and the nitty-gritty details and optimizations.
 Implementations focus on two orthogonal avenues: speed (for which C is used) and algorithmic thinking (for which Python is used).
-Instructor: Blank.
+Not offered 2019-20.